apereo/cas/docs/cas-server-documentation/installation/Memcached-Ticket-Registry.md

 which is likely for the _CONSISTENT_ strategy, a backup node will be computed.
 The value is written to and read from the failover node until the primary node recovers.
 The client will periodically check the failed node for liveliness and restore it to the node pool as soon as it recovers.
-When the primary node is resurrected, if it contains a value for a particular key, it would supercede the value known to the failover node.
+When the primary node is resurrected, if it contains a value for a particular key, it would supersede the value known to the failover node.
 The most common effect on CAS behavior in this circumstance would occur when ticket-granting tickets have duplicate values, which could affect single sign-out and prevent access to services.
 In particular, services accessed and forced authentications that occur while the failover service is active would be lost when the failed node recovers.
 In most cases this behavior is tolerable,